 - Microsoft Word (.docx) or OpenOffice (.odt). - A4 size, 2.5 cm margins, body text in 12 pt, Times New Roman or Cambria font, double spaced.
-To confirm your formatting is correct, see the sample document posted here: bit.lv/2080KUY. - Name and a title at the top of the first page. - Include page numbers. - Citations in parenthetical format with a works cited list at the end, following the ASA style guide (see here: bit.ly/2KTAvB9).
+To confirm your formatting is correct, see the sample document posted here: bit.lv/2086KUY. - Name and a title at the top of the first page, and please include your full name in the filename. - Include page numbers. - For the second and third assignments: citations in parenthetical format with a works cited list at the end, following the ASA style guide (see here: bit.ly/2KTAvB9).
 You do not need to include URLs or access dates for readings downloaded from the course website.